 The best way to ensure videos are on-topic and cover everything they need to cover is to write down the key points and script the entire video.
 Prepare an outline or write a full script if necessary for video content.
 Having a script can reduce anxiety and serve as a guide when filming your video.

 Newsletters are used by businesses and organizations to communicate relevant and valuable information to their network of customers, prospects, and subscribers.
+This could be done by email marketing service providers.

 You can share engaging content with your audience, promote sales and drive traffic to your website by sending out newsletters directly to their inboxes.